-If you’re thinking about starting a bullet journal or if you’ve already started, head on over to bulletjournal.com to learn more about how this amazing planning tool was born!
+If you’re thinking about starting a bullet journal or if you’ve already started one, head on over to bulletjournal.com to learn more about how this amazing planning tool was born!

 Also check out Boho Berry for tons of inspiration and information!

 #2 Just the Basics, Please

 When I first started bullet journaling, I had so many layouts: daily, weekly, monthly, cleaning, menu planning….